Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Security Analysis

-The central security objective of the proposed architecture is to decouple the system's integrity from computational hardness assumptions, thereby neutralizing threats posed by known quantum algorithms.
+The security of the hybrid architecture is due to decoupling the system's integrity from computational hardness assumptions, thereby neutralizing threats posed by known quantum algorithms.
 This subsection delineates the mechanisms by which the architecture addresses the specific vulnerabilities introduced by Shor's and Grover's algorithms.

-The primary threat to transaction authenticity stems from Shor's algorithm, which can solve the ECDLP in polynomial time, rendering conventional digital signatures (e.g., ECDSA) insecure.
-To circumvent this vulnerability, we substitute computational signatures with the Wegman-Carter MAC scheme.
-The security of this scheme is derived strictly from information-theoretic principles rather than computational complexity.
-Formally, for a message $M$, the authentication tag is computed by combining a universal hash function with a OTP:
+The primary threat to transaction authenticity stems from Shor's algorithm, which can solve the ECDLP in polynomial time, rendering insecurity of the conventional digital signatures (e.g., ECDSA)~\cite{shor1999polynomial}.
+To circumvent this vulnerability, we substitute computational signatures with the WC-based MAC scheme.
+The security of this scheme can be derived from information-theoretic principles rather than computational complexity.
+For a message $M$, the authentication tag is computed by combining a universal hash function with a OTP:

 where $H_{k_1}$ is selected from an $\epsilon$-Almost Strongly Universal ($\epsilon$-ASU) hash family using a secret key $k_1$, and $k_2$ is a one-time encryption key.
-The $\epsilon$-ASU property guarantees that the collision probability for any distinct message pair is bounded by a negligible $\epsilon$\cite{krawczyk1994lfsr}.
+The $\epsilon$-ASU property guarantees that the collision probability for any distinct message pair is bounded by a negligible $\epsilon$~\cite{krawczyk1994lfsr}.
 Crucially, the subsequent XOR operation with $k_2$ provides perfect secrecy for the hash output.
-Even assuming an adversary with unbounded computational power intercepts the pair $(M, Tag)$, the properties of the OTP ensure that no information regarding $k_1$ or the tag of any subsequent message is leaked.
-Consequently, the probability of a successful forgery is strictly bounded by the combinatorial properties of the hash family—exponentially small relative to the tag length—rather than the adversary's computing capabilities.
-A formal derivation of this bound is detailed in \ref{app:wc_security}.
+Even assuming an adversary with unbounded computational power intercepts the pair $(M, T_{\text{ag}})$, the OTP ensure that no information regarding $k_1$ or the tag of any subsequent message is leaked.
+Consequently, the probability of a successful forgery is strictly bounded by the combinatorial properties of the hash family (exponentially small relative to the tag length) rather than the adversary's computing capabilities.
+A formal derivation of this bound is detailed in Appendix \ref{app:wc_security}.